armelyara/armelyara/README.md

 - 👋 Hi, I’m @armelyara
 - 👀 I’m interested by Machine Learning and Deep Learning
 - 🌱 I’m currently Bioinformatics Student
-- 💞️ I’m looking to solve some problems with computer science
+- 💞️ My goal is to address some problems
 - 📫 How to reach me Twitter:@ArmelYara Mail: armelyara@thedayinfo.com

 <!---